-Most human beings are basically intelligent and well-informed individuals, especially in this digital information age where we have information that is available to us at our finger tips.
-Yet no matter how much knowledge we absorb about what’s good for us and what isn’t, we often find it difficult to apply it with success.
-It is during our moments of weakness that we give in to the allure of instant gratification.
+Most human beings are basically intelligent and well-informed, especially in this digital information age where we have information that is available to us at our finger tips.
+Yet no matter how much knowledge we absorb about what’s good for us and what isn’t, we often find it difficult to appl.
+It is during our moments of weakness that we give into instant gratification.

-So why is it that the emotional aspect of our psyche is the big winner in the decision-making process?
-Because it is rooted in the subconscious mind, which is significantly more powerful than the logical- based conscious mind.
-Even if you are conscious of the fact that consuming too much chocolate could expand your waistline, your emotional mind will still say, “But it’s so yummy and it tastes delicious!”
+So why is it that our emotions win in the decision making process?
+Because it is rooted in the subconscious mind, which is significantly more powerful than the logic-based conscious mind.
+Even if you’re aware of the fact that consuming too much chocolate could expand your waistline, your emotional mind will still say, “But it’s so yummy” and you eat it anyway!

-The emotional facet of our thinking houses the little kid within all of us who just wants what it wants, without considering the potential consequences.
+The emotional side represents the little kid within us who just wants what it wants, without considering the potential consequences.
 Sometimes, listening to this kid can be liberating and therapeutic for us.
 After all, we can’t always be all buttoned up and serious about how we conduct ourselves.
-It is healthy to occasionally let our hair down and indulge in the pleasures of life.
+It is healthy to occasionally let our hair down and indulge.

-A significant part of the maturation process of becoming an adult involves learning how to live a life of balance and moderation.
-When we cultivate our ability to discipline ourselves and make any needed sacrifices in our efforts to succeed, we will be well ahead of the majority of individuals in the world.
+A significant part of the maturation process involves learning how to live a life of balance and moderation.
+When we cultivate discipline and make any needed sacrifices to succeed, we will be well ahead of the majority of individuals in the world.
 In fact, several studies have proven that it is amongst the most essential traits for achieving greatness.